How to Spend an Adventure-Filled Day in Page, AZ

 Planning a Vacation in Page, Arizona

 If you’re looking for an off-the-beaten-path vacation with beautiful hikes, adventure, and minimal crowds, Page, AZ, might have what you are been dreaming about.
-Nearby are stunning slot canyons, hoodoos, arches, places to swim, kayak, and rent house boats, and areas accessible only with 4x4 vehicles.
-Page sits just north of where the Grand Canyon officially begins, as determined by the National Park Service, next to a dammed-up portion of the Colorado River, which forms Lake Powell.
+Nearby are stunning slot canyons, hoodoos, arches, areas to explore with 4x4 vehicles, and places to swim, kayak, and rent house boats.
+Page sits just north of the official start to the Grand Canyon (as determined by the National Park Service), next to a dammed-up portion of the Colorado River, which forms Lake Powell.

 Where is Page, Arizona?

-The reason Page remains a quiet town despite some incredible features is that it takes some considerable driving effort to get to it.
-Below is a map showing where Page is located, as well as cities with international airports, and other National Parks, any of which could be combined into a larger road trip.
+The reason Page remains a quiet town despite having some incredible tourist features is that it takes some considerable driving effort to get to it.
+Below is a map showing where Page is located, as well as cities with International Airports, and other National Parks, any of which could be combined into a larger road trip.

-Map of Page, nearby large cities with airports, and other National Parks that may be part of a larger road trip that includes Page.
+Map of Page with nearby large cities with airports and other National Parks that may be combined into a larger road trip

 Situated on the northern edge of Arizona, Page is a 4-hour drive from Las Vegas, 4.5 hours from Phoenix, and 5.75 hours from Salt Lake City.
 A road trip to Page can be combined with several National Parks, though, making it well worth the effort to drive there.
 Grand Canyon, Zion, and Bryce National Parks, as well as Monument Valley Tribal Park are all with 3 hours or less from Page.
 Escalante is about 3.5 hours from Page.
 Capitol Reef, Arches, and the Needles portion of Canyonlands are 4.5 hours away, while the Island in the Sky portion of Canyonlands is a 5-hour drive.
 (Note that I’ve been to the Grand Canyon several times as well, but the only post I have written to date is hiking Rim-to-Rim-to-Rim, and I still need to create a guide for easier hikes and viewpoints in the park).

-I have one other place flagged on this map, and that’s Kanab, Utah, a really small town - even smaller than Page.
+I have one other place flagged on the above map, and that’s Kanab, Utah, a really small town - even smaller than Page.
 The distance between Page and Kanab is 75 minutes.
-Kanab is located close to Zion National Park.
-For someone that wants to spend a few days hiking in Zion, and is interested in seeing say Antelope Canyon, putting a toe in Lake Powell or just taking its picture, and maybe hiking Toadstool Hoodoos and / or Buckskin Gulch, maybe even taking a tour of White Pocket, I would actually recommend staying in Kanab and just do one or two day trips over towards the Page area.
-(Packing up hotel rooms, especially trying to do so with younger kids, is not fun… especially when you have to do it multiple times during a road trip.)
+Kanab is located closer to Zion National Park.
+For someone that wants to spend a few days hiking in Zion, and is interested in seeing say Antelope Canyon, putting a toe in Lake Powell or just taking its picture, and maybe hiking Toadstool Hoodoos and / or Buckskin Gulch, and maybe even taking a tour of White Pocket, I would actually recommend staying in Kanab and just do one or two day trips to the Page area.
+(Packing up hotel rooms, especially trying to do so with younger kids, is not much fun… especially when you have to do it multiple times during a road trip.)
 Toadstool, Buckskin Gulch, and White Pocket are located mid-way between Page and Kanab.
 There really isn’t a need to switch hotels.
-However, Page is a little more modern than Kanab - the hotels are bit newer and nicer, and there are more restaurants (both chain and local) in Page when compared to Kanab.
-But it’s too far to drive to Zion for a day trip from Page, more than once.
+The benefit in staying in Page, though, is that it’s a little more modern than Kanab - the hotels are bit newer and nicer, and there are more restaurants (both chain and local) when compared to Kanab.
+Page is too far from Zion to plan more than one day trip.

 Lodging and Logistics

 Despite being a smaller town, Page has several hotels and rentable homes.
-There are a couple of campgrounds, but note that it gets above 100 deg F in the summer months, which might make for a miserable camping experience.
-A unique option (that we’ve talked about several times but haven’t yet tried) is to rent a houseboat on Lake Powell.
+There are a couple of campgrounds but do note that it gets above 100 deg F in the summer months, which might make for a miserable camping experience.
+A unique option (that my family has talked about several times but hasn’t yet tried) is to rent a houseboat on Lake Powell.

 Weather is one of the main considerations when travelling to Page.
 Summer months are hot - in the triple digits.
 Swimming, kayaking, or hiking in a canyon through water (ex.
-Buckskin Gulch) are perfect ideas.
+Buckskin Gulch) are perfect ideas - at the right time of day considering sun exposure.
 Long desert hikes are not the best summer options.
 In the winter it does get below freezing, but highs are often in the 40s or 50s.
 We’ve stayed in Page twice, both in March, and it was fantastic weather - not hot or cold.
 We were also in Kanab in June and hiked through Buckskin.
 This was a great summer hike as the water crossings can be pretty deep.
-But start hiking early in the morning as the first 1.4 miles are completely exposed in the sun.
+Start hiking early in the morning as the first 1.4 miles are completely exposed in the sun.

 Things to Do In or Near Page, Arizona